 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics stated that secretaries and administrative assistants would see 3% job growth between 2014 and 2024.
-The median annual salary for administrative assistants and secretaries (except legal, medical and executive secretaries) was $33,910 in May 2015.
+The U.S. Bureau of Labor Statistics stated that secretaries and administrative assistants would see 7% job decline between 2018 and 2028.
+The median annual salary for administrative assistants and secretaries (except legal, medical and executive secretaries) was $36,630 in May 2018.
 The largest employer of administrative assistants was elementary and secondary schools.
-The top paying industry was the postal service in 2015.
+The top paying industry was the postal service in 2018.

 Continuing Education Information